walup/ship-survivors-remastered/README.md

 # Ship Survivors
 I am adding to the AI slop by using Claude to remaster a game I made about 10 years ago with Java.
+Everything about the game sucks, including the drawings, and the story made from combining song lyrics lol, but it's a good memory.

 A Python/pygame remake of a Java LibGDX game.
 Dodge and destroy rocks while switching between three weapons.
 Survive as long as you can.